-The European Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.
+The European/DP World Tour season draws to a close with the DP World Tour Championship which is the final stage of the tour’s Race to Dubai.

 Players accrue Race to Dubai points from each tournament on the calendar, the more valuable the event, the more points available.
-Usually, the top ranked players that season then qualify for three limited field events, the Turkish Airlines Open, the Nedbank Golf Challenge and the climax here at the DP World Tour Championship.
-In 2020 and 2021 the first two of these were cancelled.
+Usually, the top ranked players that season then qualify for two limited field events, starting with the Abu Dhabi Championship and followed by the climax here at the DP World Tour Championship.

 The player with the most points after this tournament is crowned new king of European golf on the 18th hole of the Earth Course at Jumeirah Golf Estates.

 The field contesting the DP World Tour Championship is always made up of the players who have had the best year on the European Tour.
 It should be no surprise that so many big names have won this tournament but the list of most recent winners is still very impressive.
-Danny Willett, Rory McIlroy and Henrik Stenson are major champions whilst Jon Rahm and Matthew Fitzpatrick were multiple European Tour winners before getting over the line in Dubai.
+Jon Rahm, Collin Morikawa, Matthew Fitzpatrick, Danny Willett, Rory McIlroy and Henrik Stenson are all major champions and have got over the line in Dubai.

 Quick Facts